How to Get Your Ecommerce Store Listed on Amazon

 - The number of products you’ll sell (optional)

-- Whether or not you own the brands of the products you sell (optional)
+- Whether you own the brands of the products you sell (optional)

 The first three qualities are all self-explanatory.
 The last three may need some explanation.